Particle.news

 Overview

-• The Maple Leafs announced Monday that forward Max Domi underwent offseason surgery and is out indefinitely because of complications from the procedure.
+• The Maple Leafs announced on Monday that forward Max Domi underwent offseason surgery and will be out indefinitely because of complications from that procedure.